UBC-MDS/Bee_Colony_Dashboard_R/README.md

 ## License

-`Bee_Colony_Dashboard` was created by Daniel King, Manju Neervaram Abhinandana Kumar, Qingqing Song, and Tianwei Wang.
+`Bee_Colony_Dashboard_R` was created by Daniel King, Manju Neervaram Abhinandana Kumar, Qingqing Song, and Tianwei Wang.
 It is licensed under the terms of the MIT license.

 ## Thank you